Superdeterminism Without Conspiracy: A Superdeterministic Model

 As discussed above, although deterministic, such models are not classical.
 Classical models are associated with deterministic initial conditions and dynamical evolution equations expressed in terms of differential (or finite difference) equations on the reals or complex numbers.
-Typically one can vary initial conditions as one likes, and perturbed initial conditions can be integrated from the evolution equations without issue.
-In classical models, the ontology of states does not depend on them lying on invariant sets, nor on them having rational-number characteristics.
-In this way, classical models typically do have the property of indefiniteness.
+Typically one can vary initial conditions as one likes, and perturbed initial conditions can typically be integrated from the evolution equations without issue.
+In classical models, the ontology of states does not depend on their lying on invariant sets, nor on their having rational-number characteristics.
+This has consequences for our understanding of free will, discussed in Section \ref{other}.

 Notice that the results discussed here do not depend on how large is $p$, as long as it is not infinite.
-Moreover, by writing $\epsilon \tilde 1/p$, it can be seen that violations to the rationality constraints in RaQM can be completely eliminated by coarse graining over $\epsilon$ disks, no matter how small is $\epsilon$.
+Moreover, by writing $\epsilon \sim 1/p$, it can be seen that violations to the rationality constraints in RaQM can be completely eliminated by coarse graining over $\epsilon$ disks, no matter how small is $\epsilon$.